 I understand boys and men.
-I have one sibling (a brother) and just about all my cousins are boys.
-My father was a coach, and, even though I was not a gifted athlete, playing sports with other boys was pretty much how I spent my childhood.
-I also fell in love with the outdoors; so, when I was not playing ball, I was hunting or fishing – you guessed it – with other guys.
+I have one sibling (a brother), and just about all my cousins are boys.
+My father was a coach, and even though I was not a gifted athlete, playing sports with other boys was pretty much how I spent my childhood.
+I also fell in love with the outdoors, so when I was not playing ball, I was hunting or fishing – you guessed it – with other guys.

 To be honest, I never spent much time thinking about the issues facing women.
 Three dates began to change this in my life.